 Goal 2's focus on all students guides us to reduce achievement gaps for subgroups that have historically underperformed in our district.
-Key actions for this goal are wellplanned, strategic interventions both within and beyond the school day; an enriched course of study that supports the development of vocabulary, knowledge, critical thinking, and communication skills through the arts and engineering; and the development of a more robust data analysis cycle.
+Key actions for this goal are well planned, strategic interventions both within and beyond the school day; an enriched course of study that supports the development of vocabulary, knowledge, critical thinking, and communication skills through the arts and engineering; and the development of a more robust data analysis cycle.
 We will know we have met this goal when our Hispanic students, students with special needs, and English learner students are catching up to their more highly achieving peers.
 Several of our desired outcomes for this goal are therefore tied to growth metrics to capture the accelerated development we seek to catalyze.

-Our third goal and its actions are designed to maintain and build upon the consistent, caring school communities we have established where students feel safe to take academic risks and taught leadership skills such as backwards planning, synergizing, and listening to understand others' perspectives.
+Our third goal and its actions are designed to maintain and build upon the consistent, caring school communities we have established where students feel safe to take academic risks and taught leadership skills such as beginning with the end in mind (backward planning), synergizing, and listening to understand others' perspectives.
 Two signature districtwide programs-- Leader in Me/7 Habits and Positive Behavioral Interventions and Supports (PBIS)-- are central to our strategy for meeting this goal.